 fish.
 Be sure to check your regulations to make sure a fly with two

 hooks is legal where you fish.

 I fish the Pink Chenille Worm with a small split shot a few inches above the worm.
 That does create a little bit of slack, but I believe the advantage of the softer fly more than offsets that.
-With different sizes of shot, you can fish the same fly in very shallow water or fairly deep water.
+With different sizes of shot, you can fish the same fly very shallow or fairly deep.

 I have had a very